-The boundary of the operational area of Lyttelton Port is to be enlarged to enable access by larger vessels with deeper draughts.
-The map coordinates of the new boundary are outlined in the proposed amendments to Schedule 5.11.1 and are shown on Planning Map 10.1 in Appendix 2.
+To enable access of larger vessels with deeper draughts to a possible cruise ship berth adjacent to Naval Point and the proposed Te Awaparahi Bay reclamation, the Lyttelton Port Recovery Plan directs that the boundary of the operational area of Lyttelton Port be amended to enlarge the operational area.
+The map coordinates of the new boundary are outlined in the proposed amendments to Schedule 5.11.1 and are shown on Planning Map 5.1 in Appendix 3.